Khudiram Bose (film)

 Khudiram Bose is a 2022 Indian Telugu-language biographical film about Indian revolutionary leader Khudiram Bose The film stars Rakesh Jagarlamudi in the title role, with production design, and stunts helmed by Thota Tharani, and Kanal Kannan respectively.
 The film is featured in the Indian Panorama section of the 53rd International Film Festival of India.

 Premise

-This is a film about Midnapur born Khudiram Bose's journey.
+This is a film about Midnapore born Khudiram Bose's journey.
 The first youngest freedom fighter, who was hanged at the age of 18.